 On board the Boeing 747, more than four hundred people needed to be served.
 Service time was now limited, and meal trays were introduced.
 However, Air France didn't compromise on quality.
 In 1971, the company created its own airline catering subsidiary, Servair, in charge of developing the new meal tray concept.
-As early as 1973, Servair by Lenôtre a classic choice. enlisted the first "signature" chefs by teaming up with ten prestigious names in French by Lenôtre a classic choice. experience reached new he Raymond Loewy designed to reflected the ambitions of the supersonic, with champagne and fresh Périgord truffle pastries catering including Paul Bocuse, Gaston start of an on-going collaboration with

-chefs.
-During this period, designer Pierre

-Gautier-Delaye created the "Le Club"

-tableware for the Business cabin on board the
+As early as 1973, Servair enlisted the first "signature" chefs by teaming up with ten prestigious names in French catering including Paul Bocuse, Gaston Lenôtre and Pierre Troigros.
+This marked the start of an on-going collaboration with France's most renowned Michelin-starred chefs.
+During this period, designer Pierre Gautier-Delaye created the "Le Club" tableware for the Business cabin on board the Super Jumbo.

-Super Jumbo.